-Swamps are teeming with life as they are the perfect breeding ground for all kinds of insects.
-Once you take a closer look, you start to see the diversity of creatures from many families in the insect world.
+Swamps are teeming with life as they are the perfect breeding ground for insects.
+Once you look closer, you start to see the diversity of creatures from many families in the insect world.
 Some are beautiful, others more functional for the ecosystem, but all are important.

 While we might immediately think of some of the more annoying swarms, there are also many other interesting species.
 Without them, the swamp wouldn’t survive.
 Let’s look at some of these now.